Nick Solak: Seattle Mariners (second stint)

 On January 30, 2024, Solak signed a minor league contract with the Seattle Mariners.
 In 90 games for the Triple–A Tacoma Rainiers, he hit .311 with nine home runs, 53 RBI, and 10 stolen bases, his highest batting average in a full season since 2016.
 Solak elected free agency following the season on November 4.

 Pittsburgh Pirates

 On December 6, 2024, Solak signed a minor league contract with the Pittsburgh Pirates.
 He made 32 appearances for the Triple-A Indianapolis Indians, hitting .393/.452/.625 with six home runs, 19 RBI, and four stolen bases.
 On May 16, 2025, the Pirates selected Solak's contract, adding him to their active roster.
 In four appearances for Pittsburgh, he went 1-for-11 (.091).
 On June 3, Solak was removed from the 40-man roster and sent outright to Triple-A Indianapolis.
 He elected free agency the following day.
 Solak re-signed with Pittsburgh on a minor league contract on June 5.
-He elected free agency on November 6.
+He elected free agency following the season on November 6.

+San Diego Padres

+On December 18, 2025, Solak signed a minor league contract with the San Diego Padres.
+He was assigned to the Triple-A El Paso Chihuahuas to begin the 2026 season, where he batted .333/.412/.512 with nine home runs, 40 RBI, and five stolen bases across his first 54 appearances.
+On June 13, 2026, the Padres selected Solak's contract, adding him to their active roster.
+He made four appearances for San Diego, going 1-for-7 (.143) with one RBI and one walk.
+Solak was designated for assignment by the Padres on June 21.
+He elected free agency after clearing waivers on June 25, then re-signed with the Padres on a minor league contract the following day.